BlockchainCommons/Secure-Development-Setup-macOS/Mac Command Line 101/part1-basics.md

 COMPUTERNAME:~ USERNAME$ 🁢
 ```

-Notice that the `ls` command showed us one additional directory that you can't see from your Mac's Finder GUI: the Library directory.
+Notice that the `ls` command shows us one additional directory that you can't see from your Mac's Finder GUI: the Library directory.

 There can be other invisible files.
-We can see these by adding to the `ls` command an option, in this case `-a`.
-Together the command and option `ls -a` means 'list all'.
+We can see them by adding an `-a` option to the `ls` command.
+Together, the command and option `ls -a` means 'list all'.

 ```
-COMPUTERNAME:~ USERNAME$ ls
+COMPUTERNAME:~ USERNAME$ ls -a
 .
 Desktop			Movies
 ..
 Documents		Music
 .CFUserTextEncoding	Downloads		Pictures